 By Winshuttle Staff Blogger on Jul 11, 2011

 In the world of SAP FI-CO, CO stands for ‘Controlling and Cost Management’ or ‘Costing’ among some companies, as a subset.
 Controlling also includes Internal Accounting and Management Accounting.
-CO has three primary subsections: OM, CEL and PCA.
-These subsections cover overheads, cost and revenue element accounting, and profit centre accounting.
+CO has three primary subsections: OM, CEL, and PCA.
+These subsections cover overheads, cost and revenue element accounting, and profit center accounting.

 Costing elements that manage objects in Controlling with Project Systems include internal orders, the cost centres themselves, and the project systems’ work breakdown structure, among others.
 In aggregate, these roll up to profit centres and then to the balance sheet.

 Cost Centres are simplistically units within SAP where income and expenditure (costs) can be allocated.
 They are typically referenced by an integer key such as 800000.
 The idea behind this aggregating value is that all costs associated with a department or major activity like a project can be allocated to that account.

 Cost Elements are used to collect and summarize the allocated costs according to classification and are typically defined as a five digit integer, like the example above.
 They span ranges of logical allocation, such as External Revenue, External Costs, Internal Revenue, and Internal Costs.